WHL Update: 10 Thoughts Through 10 Games

 Saskatoon Awaiting Dach Decision

 Saskatoon could come out of the Eastern Conference — that was my prediction — but the Blades will need to get back Kirby Dach for that to come to fruition.
 Dach has suited up for three NHL games with the Chicago Blackhawks since recovering from a concussion sustained in a rookie tournament.
-Dach already has his first NHL goal and an assist — and it sure sounds like Chicago plans on giving him a long look, leaning towards the 40-game threshold instead of the nine-game audition.
+Dach already has his first NHL goal and an assist — and it sounds like Chicago plans on giving him a long look, leaning towards the 40-game threshold instead of the nine-game audition.
 At 10 games, Dach’s entry-level contract will kick in with this counting as the first of three years.
 If he’s on the NHL roster — healthy or hurt — when Chicago plays game No. 41 on New Year’s Eve in Calgary, this season will also count towards unrestricted free agency.
 That is the bigger concern for Chicago and Saskatoon will be anxiously awaiting that decision in the meantime.
 Colin Priestner and the Blades will be hoping Dach becomes their trade-deadline ringer.

 Ironically, the two teams I predicted to clash for the WHL championship — Vancouver and Saskatoon, with the Giants winning in seven — got off to identically mediocre starts, both .500 through 14 games with the Blades at 7-6-0-1.
 That prediction was contingent on both Byram and Dach returning to lead their teams through the playoffs.
 Dach is the last of the big four still in the NHL, with fellow top prospects Byram, Ty Smith (Spokane) and Dylan Cozens (Lethbridge) all surprisingly sent back before the start of the NHL regular season.
 Lastly on the Saskatoon front, I wasn’t a fan of the decision to keep Riley McKay over Ryan Hughes as their third overager but, to his credit, McKay is leading the Blades in scoring with 13 points in 13 games.